 The well-supported group has:

 - had stability and continuity in their lives, including a secure attachment relationship

 - made sense of their family relationships so they could psychologically move on from them

-- achieved some success with education, training and employment
+- achieved some success with education, training or employment

 - left care later and their moving on is likely to have been planned

-- practically prepared, with access to necessary documentation and life skills.
+- had practical preparation, with access to necessary documentation and life skills.

 The vulnerable group:

 - has experienced some instability, movement and disruption in care